JIT-compiling a Python function

 Python lists

 The next problem with the function is that it uses Python lists.
-These are great to use in Python, but they are difficult to use in native code (e.g., because they can contain elements of different types).
-For a similar reason, we do not support list comprehensions.
-However, we can perform elementwise multiplication on NumPy arrays:
+These not supported in ParPy because they are difficult to use in native code (e.g., they can contain elements of distinct types).
+Similarly, ParPy does not support list comprehensions.
+Instead, we can rewrite it to operate on NumPy arrays:

 import numpy as np